Riri-12/data_job_trends_analysis/README.md

 ### Data Analysis

-The data was a clean data so I analysed using  Mysql server and completed visualixation in Tableau public.
+The data was a clean data so I analysed using  Mysql server and completed visualization in Tableau public.

 ### Tools
 - My SQL server- data analysis